 Using EUM, you can determine:

-- Where in the world your heaviest application load is originated
+- Where geographically your heaviest application load is originated.

-- Where in the world your slowest End User response times occur
+- Where geographically your slowest End User response times occur.

-- by client type, device, browser and browser version, and network connection, for Web requests
+- client type, device, browser and browser version, and network connection for web requests.

-- by application and application version, operating system version, device, and carrier, for mobile requests
+- application and application version, operating system version, device, and carrier for mobile requests.

-- What your slowest Web requests/Ajax requests are, and where the problem may lie
+- What your slowest web/Ajax requests are, and where the problem may lie.

 - Whether your mobile or IoT applications are experiencing errors or crashes and the root cause of the issues.
 For example, for mobile applications, EUM provides stack traces and event trails for the crash or error, helping you troubleshoot and optimize mobile applications.